 Interest bearing notes are frequently used by businesses to secure short-term funding.
 They provide immediate liquidity, allowing companies to meet operational needs without significant delay.

-Typically, these notes require the borrower to make regular interest payments while repaying the principal in a lump sum at the end of the term.
+Typically, these notes require the borrower to make regular interest payments based on agreed-upon interest rates while repaying the principal in a lump sum at the end of the term.
 This structure helps manage cash flow effectively and allows businesses to plan for large payments at maturity.

 Example of Interest Bearing Notes Payable

 Consider a scenario where a company borrows $100,000 at an 8% annual interest rate, with interest payments made quarterly and the principal due at the end of one year.
+Managing due dates is crucial for ensuring timely interest payments and principal repayment, which helps maintain financial health and credibility with lenders.
 The monthly interest accrual is calculated to ensure accurate financial reporting throughout the year.

 Each month, the company would accrue interest of approximately $666.67.
 Each quarter, the company pays $2,000 in interest, while the principal remains unchanged until maturity.
 This example illustrates the importance of meticulous record-keeping in managing notes payables journal entries.